gpiechnik2/globeexplorer/README.md

 An example script (scenarios.json) with existing tests can be found in the examples directory.

 ## Modules
-In order for the tool to work, you need to create a modules directory in the same directory as the test file.
+In order for the tool to work, you need to create a modules directory in the same directory as the scenario file.
 Ultimately, the structure should look as follows:

 ```
 + modules